e-conomic/vml-docs/docs/source/getting_started.rst

 Getting started
 ===============
-The Autosuggest team builds and hosts machine learning solutions used for automated decision making within Visma's line of ERP systems.
+The machine learning team team builds and hosts machine learning solutions used for automated decision making within Visma's line of ERP systems.
 The machine learning models are available via a moden :ref:`REST api<restapi-label>` that will be described in detail later in this document.

 A minimal example
 -----------------